Graduate Program in Geneva

 MBA - Design Management

 Companies now have more channels than ever through which to promote their products and brands.
-Through the MBA in Design Management program in Barcelona, students will gain practical knowledge of design, current trends and how they affect corporate practices which is quickly becoming a key component of running a successful organization.
+Through the MBA in Design Management program in Geneva, students will gain practical knowledge of design, current trends and how they affect corporate practices which is quickly becoming a key component of running a successful organization.

 Students will gain a general understanding of design history and esthetics while learning how to best apply them to business and productive management practices.